 - Center map and zoom in: Double click the left mouse button to center the map at that position and to increase the current zoom level by one step.

 - Use popup menu for further actions: Right-click on the map to bring up a context menu offering additional functions such as Zoom in, Zoom out, Center map here and Lookup address here (see above).
-The Get map bounds function is equivalent to selecting the visible map content as bounding box.
-Thus, the map will be shown in light magenta and the map bounds are transferred to the Bounding Box dialog on the left .
+The Get map bounds function is equivalent to selecting the visible map content as bounding box, and the map bounds are transferred to the Bounding box dialog on the left .

 To close the map, simply click the Cancel button in the upper right corner .